shivam13juna/BuoyantFeatherCape/README.md

 1. Craft or find a Feather Cape in Valheim.
 2. Equip the Feather Cape.
-3. Jump and Run!
-Enjoy your newfound aerial and terrestrial prowess.
+3. Jump!
+Enjoy your enhanced aerial prowess (20% higher jumps by default).
+4.  **Optional:** Configure the mod by editing `BepInEx/config/BuoyantFeatherCape.Official.cfg` to:
+    *   Adjust jump height multiplier (default: 1.20)
+    *   Enable and adjust run speed multiplier (default: 1.0 - disabled)
+    *   Enable and adjust Eitr regeneration multiplier (default: 1.0 - disabled)

 ---